Skip To Main Content

 If an ongoing dose is missed, you should take it immediately, wait the 4-week interval from your new starting date, and continue with ongoing doses every 4 weeks.

-Speak with your healthcare provider if you have any questions about how to restart treatment or if it has been more than 8 weeks since your last dose of ENSPRYNG.
+Speak with your doctor if you have any questions about how to restart treatment or if it has been more than 8 weeks since your last dose of ENSPRYNG.

-If the seal is broken, your medication has expired, or there are any other issues with your medication, contact your healthcare provider immediately.
+If the seal is broken, your medication has expired, or there are any other issues with your medication, contact your doctor immediately.
 Do not use the medication.

 If you have experienced this, we encourage everyone to report any side effects related to ENSPRYNG or other Genentech prescription drugs to Genentech, Inc. at 888-835-2555 and the FDA at 800-FDA-1088.